 And now that the power is just as good with the efficient toilets as they have ever been, there is no reason to gloss over the idea of purchasing a new toilet to replace a water-hungry older toilet.

 As irritating as it is to have to double flush, it can be more irritating to have a sky-high water bill.

 During the transition to toilets that use less water, a lot of the power was lost in the process.
 Over the last few years that power has come back, and technology has advanced enough to where today’s low 1.6 GPF has as much power as the water-guzzling 7 gallon flush.

 It’s a remarkable change that means you don’t have to decide between power and efficiency, but rather embrace the balance.
 They now work together as one, and you can have the best of both worlds.

 Dual Flush Toilets

 Toilets are now more efficient than they have ever been, and it is thanks to advancing technology.
-Don’t think for a second that lower gallons per flush means that these toilets aren’t as powerful.
+Don’t think for a second that lower gallons per flush mean that these toilets aren’t as powerful.
 You can save water and get the same power you desire from your toilet, and without sacrificing anything.
 The biggest factor is going to come down to choosing the toilet you want.
 You can read our top 10 toilet guide for more information.